-Key audit matter How the matter was addressed in the audit: Valuation of insurance liabilities development, market conditions, as well as matters that are sensitive to the legal, economic and various other factors and uncertainties, in order to arrive at the estimation of the ultimate losses.
-We consider the valuation of insurance liabilities to be a key audit matter due to the size of liabilities balance and the significant assumptions and estimates involved in the valuation by the management.
-We recalculated the unearned premium reserve based on the earning period on insurance contracts existing as of 31 December 2021.
-In addition, with the assistance of actuarial specialists, we: Evaluated the actuarial report compiled by the Company and calculations underlying technical reserves, particularly the following areas: Appropriateness of the calculation methods and approaches (actuarial best practice); Reliability of assumptions; Consistency between valuation periods; General application of financial and mathematical rules.
-Performed an independent analysis and recalculation of the technical balances of selected line of business.
-We also compared our independent analysis to those performed by the management and obtained explanations of significant differences noted, if any; Performed that the history of claims paid and premiums received, which is used in the estimate of technical provision, agrees with the audited data.
+The valuation of actuarially determined insurance liabilities, which amount to 86% of the Entity's total liabilities, is complex as it involves high degree of judgement.
+The calculation of technical reserves takes into account the claims experience, claims development, market conditions, as well as matters that are sensitive to the legal, economic and various other factors and uncertainties, in order to arrive at the estimation of the ultimate losses.

+We consider the valuation of insurance liabilities to be a key audit matter due to the size of liabilities balance and the significant assumptions and estimates involved in the valuation by the management. documentation.
+To test completeness of insurance liabilities we evaluated on a sample basis that claims paid after the end of the reporting period were appropriately recorded as insurance liability at the end of the reporting period.

+We recalculated the unearned premium reserve based on the earning period on insurance contracts existing as of 31 December 2022.

+In addition, with the assistance of actuarial specialists, we:

+- Evaluated the actuarial report compiled by the Company and calculations underlying technical reserves, particularly the following areas: - Appropriateness of the calculation methods and approaches (actuarial best practice); - Reliability of assumptions; - Consistency between valuation periods; - General application of financial and mathematical rules. - Performed an independent analysis and recalculation of the technical balances of selected line of business.
+We also compared our independent analysis to those performed by the management and obtained explanations of significant differences noted, if any; - Performed reconciliation of data used in actuarial report to financial data. - Evaluated that the history of claims paid and premiums received, which is used in the estimate of technical provision, agrees with the audited data.